Articles

 you can make with your money.
 Sure, the "sticker shock" mightweaken your knees for a

 This is part two of a threepart series on Social Security.
 Last week, I presented the hot buttonissue for Social Security reform: Privatization.
 I discussed thepotential problems presented for African Americans as a result of the PresidentialCommission's three competing plans for privatizing the Social Securitysystem.
+While the solvency of Social Security is the fuel of thedebate, an under-current argument looms about how much responsibility shouldthe government assume in providing for retirement.

 This is the first articlein a three-part series on Social Security reform.
 It is my hope togenerate a debate around Social Security reform that highlights the thoughtsand the will of the residents of the 6th Congressional District.

 This is the third and lastarticle in a three part series on Social Security.
 In part one, I flushed out the debate on Social Security Reform-focusing primarily onprivatization.
 Part two of this three part series focused on theconcept of a "lock-box" and its effect on securing left over tax revenuefrom the cost of Social Security benefits.
+Part three will focuson the "Notch babies" issue.